crhallberg/json-against-humanity/CONTRIBUTING.md

 ## Contributing code

-I am new to Python, this is publishing is a play project for me, so help me out!
+I am new to Python, this is a play project for me, so help me out!

 ### Dependencies